-Kel Smith (they/she) is a community organiser and writer based in Guelph, Ontario.
-They are the primary editor of Novitas, an independent magazine where they write about post-capitalist possibilities, ecological thinking, and the small community practices that help people live differently within the systems we currently have.
-Through the magazine’s Substack, Kel explores how speed, commodification, and individualism show up in everyday life, and how people create alternatives through care, shared work, and a renewed relationship with land.
+Kel Smith (they/she) is a community organiser and writer based in Guelph, Ontario dedicated to exploring post-capitalist possibilities, ecological thinking, and the small community practices that help people live differently.
+Kel explores how commodification, oppression, and individualism show up in our lives everyday, and how people create alternatives through care, shared work, and a renewed relationship with land.
 Their writing brings together ecological economics, hands-on experience, and stories from community life to show how resilience often grows in simple, local ways.

 In their work and writing, Kel is focused on a central question: how do communities reshape their lives when the old ways no longer fit?
-They pay close attention to the relationships and structures that help people feel connected and capable like volunteer networks, a community gathering, or shared projects.
-Their approach to leadership is relational and collaborative, shaped by the belief that lasting change doesn’t come from sweeping transformation but from steady, grounded practices: looking after the land, looking after each other, and building the future slowly through direct action in the community.
+They pay close attention to the relationships and structures that help people feel connected and empowered.
+Their approach to change is both relational and collaborative, shaped by the belief that lasting change doesn’t come from sweeping transformation but from steady, grounded practices: looking after the land, looking after each other, and building the future slowly through direct action in the community.

 Contact: kel@kelsmith.ca